rehierl/abstract-properties/11-x-hierarchies/12-3-hierarchy-of-rscopes/0-1-naming-of-rscopes.md

 <!-- ======================================================================= -->
-# about the description "reversed scope"
+# about the description "reversed scopes"

 Note that the description of "reversed scopes" is in regards to upward-closed open intervals (i.e. `[*,n]`), in contrary to the definiton of default scopes